Cornell-MAE-UG/fa25-portfolio-kec248/_projects/thermofluidsystemanalysis.md

   changes in performance trends were observed.
 </p>

-<h2>Effect of Relative Flow Rate (Reduced Hot-Side Flow Rate)</h2>
+<h2>Counterflow</h2>

 <p>
-  In this experiment, the hot-side tubing was partially constricted to reduce the hot-side mass flow rate while keeping the cold-side flow approximately constant.
-The stream with the lower mass flow rate experiences a larger temperature change and therefore becomes the limiting side in the heat transfer process.
+  For the counterflow configuration, the hot and cold fluids enter the heat exchanger from opposite ends and flow in opposing directions.
+This arrangement maintains a larger temperature difference across the entire length of the exchanger, increasing thermal effectiveness and allowing greater overall heat transfer.
 </p>

 <p>
-  <strong>Hot reservoir:</strong> 42.4&nbsp;°C → 26.5&nbsp;°C<br>
+  <strong>Hot reservoir:</strong> 43.1&nbsp;°C → 23.0&nbsp;°C<br>
-  <strong>Cold reservoir:</strong> 9.6&nbsp;°C → 24.9&nbsp;°C
+  <strong>Cold reservoir:</strong> 6.3&nbsp;°C → 28.1&nbsp;°C
 </p>

 <p>
   <strong>Observations:</strong><br>
-  The reduced hot-side flow resulted in noticeably less hot fluid within the tubing compared to the cold side.
-As a result, the hot stream underwent a larger temperature drop in order to supply sufficient thermal energy to the cold stream.
+  Shortly after flow was initiated, the hot reservoir temperature briefly increased to approximately 44.5&nbsp;°C before beginning to cool.
+The cold stream exited the exchanger at a higher temperature than the hot stream outlet, producing a temperature crossover.
+This behavior is unique to counterflow heat exchangers and highlights their superior thermal performance compared to parallel-flow systems.
 </p>

 <h2>Diagrams and Calculations</h2>